-Damaraland in the north-central part of Namibia is located between the Brandberg and the little village of Sesfontein.
+Damaraland in the north-western part of Namibia is located between the Brandberg and the little village of Sesfontein.
 A rocky and dry rugged landscape of picturesque beauty, Damaraland an untamed land lies between the dunes of Sossusvlei and the wildlife sanctuary of Etosha National Park.
 The spectacular rock formations of Spitzkoppe, Erongo and tallest mountain of the country, Brandberg has some of the finest prehistoric rock paint and engravings.

 Occupied by the Herero and Khoisan (Hottentot) people rather than the Bergdama (Damara), the region is named after the language spoken by the latter group.